arangodb/docs/3.9/analyzers.md

 available and as such are only applicable in the context of ArangoSearch Views.

-The valid values for the features are dependant on both the capabilities of the underlying *type* and the query filtering and sorting functions that the result can be used with.
+The valid values for the features are dependant on both the capabilities of the underlying Analyzer *type* and the query filtering and sorting functions that the result can be used with.
 For example the *text* type will produce `frequency` + `norm` + `position` and the `PHRASE()` AQL function requires `frequency` + `position` to be available.